 Warm-up Cycle

-It is accomplished after each startup when the engine coolant temperature (ECT) rises a minimum of 40°F (22° C) and reaches a minimum of 160°F (71° C).
+After each startup, a warm-up cycle is accomplished when the engine coolant temperature (ECT) rises a minimum of 40°F (22° C) and reaches a minimum of 160°F (71° C).
 When 40 Warm-up cycles have been achieved, the ECM will clear all history diagnostic trouble codes (DTC) and freeze frame data (FFD).
-It does not clear permanent diagnostic trouble codes (PDTC).
+It does not reset readiness flags or clear permanent diagnostic trouble codes (PDTC).
+It is not required to run monitor tests.

 Cold Soak

-The ECT and intake air temperature (IAT) sensors must be within approximately 10°F of each other and below 122°F (50° C) at startup.
-It is sometimes required to run the monitor tests for the air-fuel ratio sensor heater(s) (AFRS) and oxygen sensor heater(s) (HO2S), secondary air injection (AIR), and evaporative emission system (EVAP).
+For a cold start, the engine coolant temperature (ECT) and intake air temperature (IAT) sensors must be within approximately 10°F of each other and below 122°F (50° C) at startup.
+Cold start conditions are sometimes required to run the monitor tests for the air-fuel ratio sensor heater(s) (AFRS) and oxygen sensor heater(s) (HO2S), secondary air injection (AIR), and evaporative emission system (EVAP).

 Enable Criteria